-All staff need to be relaxedly vigilant - if you spot inappropriate behaviour you need to do something about it.
-Do not shout and scream.
+All staff need to be relentlessly vigilant - if you spot inappropriate behaviour you need to do something about it.
+Remember to be calm, consistent and confident b) Responding to a behaviour choice that has been reported to you

 - Call child over

 - Drop your voice slow and low

 - Describe what you saw

 - Reinforce what they know/the dangers/your needs/refer to rules you can make any negative behaviour fit one of our school rules if you put your mind to it learning / safety / respect!

 - Ask what they will do next time

 - Send them on their way